Privacy January 2026 · 14 min read

 Rental Applications

-Suspicious: ID requested before viewing, from someone who can't prove they own/manage the property, via Craigslist or Facebook Marketplace with no verification.
+🚩 Suspicious: ID requested before viewing, from someone who can’t prove they own or manage the property, via Craigslist, Facebook Marketplace, or direct message with no verification.
+Especially suspicious if combined with a request for a deposit or “application fee” before signing anything.

 Online Marketplace Sales

-Suspicious: "I need to verify you're a real person before shipping."
+🚩 Suspicious: “I need to verify you’re a real person before I can ship the item.”
 This is almost always a scam.
+There is no legitimate reason a buyer or seller in a casual transaction needs your driver’s license.

-Suspicious: ID requested during application phase, before interview, or for a "job" you found through unsolicited contact.
+🚩 Suspicious: ID requested during the application phase, before an interview, or for a “job” you found through unsolicited contact.
+Work-from-home job offers that require your ID before you’ve spoken to anyone are a major red flag.

 Financial Accounts

-Suspicious: Requests from unfamiliar services, phishing emails, or platforms you didn't sign up for.
+🚩 Suspicious: Requests from unfamiliar financial services, phishing emails that look like your bank, or platforms you didn’t sign up for.
+Go directly to the institution’s website — don’t click links in the message.

 Already Sent Your ID to Someone Suspicious?

-If you've already shared your license with someone you now suspect is a scammer:
+If you've already shared your license with someone you now believe may be a scammer, act quickly.
+The first 24-48 hours are critical:

-6. Contact your DMV: Some states flag licenses as potentially compromised
+6. Contact your DMV: Some states can flag your license as potentially compromised or issue a new license with a different number.
+Policies vary by state.

 The Bottom Line

 When in doubt, refuse and ask for alternatives.
-Legitimate businesses understand privacy concerns and often have other verification options.
+Legitimate businesses understand privacy concerns and often have other verification options available.
+The two minutes it takes to redact your license before sharing could save you months of dealing with identity theft.

 Need to Share Your ID Safely?